 Figure 2.10.1: Proportion of Indigenous Australians aged 15 and over who reported experiencing physical or threatened physical harm in the previous 12 months, by selected health and population characteristics, 2018–19

-Questions about neighbourhood and community problems in the 2014–15 Social Survey found that Indigenous Australians living in Remote areas were more likely to report being aware of neighbourhood and community problems than those living in Non-remote areas.
-Those in Remote areas were more likely to report awareness of problems involving: youths, such as gangs or lack of activity (51% compared with 26%); alcohol (65% compared with 31%); family violence (48% compared with 19%); and assault (46% compared 14%) (Table D2.10.3).
+Questions about neighbourhood and community problems in the NATSISS found that Indigenous Australians living in remote areas were more likely to report being aware of neighbourhood and community problems than those living in non-remote areas.
+Those in remote areas were more likely to report awareness of problems involving: youths, such as gangs or lack of activity (51% compared with 26%); alcohol (65% compared with 31%); family violence (48% compared with 19%); and assault (46% compared 14%) (Table D2.10.3).

 Hospitalisations due to assault

-From July 2015 to June 2017, there were 12,867 hospitalisations of Indigenous Australians due to assault.
-After adjusting for differences in the age structure between the two populations, Indigenous Australians were 13 times as likely to be hospitalised for assault as non-Indigenous Australians (9.1 compared with 0.7 per 1,000, respectively) (Table D2.10.4).
+Between July 2017 to June 2019, there were 14,061 hospitalisations due to assault (1.3% of total hospitalisations including dialysis) among Indigenous Australians, at a rate of 8.5 per 1,000 population.
+After adjusting for differences in the age structure between the two populations, Indigenous Australians were 14 times as likely to be hospitalised for assault as non-Indigenous Australians (Table D2.10.4).

-Figure 2.10.3: Age-standardised rate of hospitalisation due to assault, by Indigenous status and jurisdiction, July 2015 to June 2017
+Figure 2.10.3: Hospitalisation rates of Indigenous Australians due to assault, by state and territory, July 2017 to June 2019

-Figure 2.10.5: Age-standardised rates of hospitalisation due to assault, by remoteness and sex, Indigenous Australians 2015–17
+Figure 2.10.5: Hospitalisation rates of Indigenous Australians due to assault, by remoteness and sex, July 2017 to June 2019

-Figure 2.10.6: Proportion of injuries in cases of hospitalisation due to assault, by most common categories of injury, 2012–17, and most common categories of external cause, 2015–17, by Indigenous status
+Figure 2.10.6: Proportion of hospitalisations due to assault, by most common cause of injury and Indigenous status, July 2017 to June 2019

 Family violence-related assaults

-For Indigenous females, the rates of non-fatal hospitalisation for family violence-related assaults were 31 times the rate for non-Indigenous females (6.5 compared with 0.2 per 1,000, respectively), and for Indigenous males, it was 23 times the rate for non-Indigenous males (2.3 compared with 0.1 per 1,000, respectively) (Figure 2.10.9).
-The Indigenous female population aged 25–34 had the highest rates of hospitalisations for non-fatal family violence-related assaults (14.2 per 1,000) (Table D2.10.35).
+For Indigenous females, the rate of non-fatal hospitalisations for family violence-related assaults was 31 times the rate for non-Indigenous females, and for Indigenous males, it was 26 times the rate for non-Indigenous males (Figure 2.10.9).
+Across 10-year age groups for females, the Indigenous female population aged 35–44 had the highest rates of non-fatal hospitalisations for family violence-related assaults (1,523 per 100,000 population) (Table D2.10.35).

-By jurisdiction, the rates of non-fatal hospitalisation of Indigenous Australians for family violence-related assaults were at least twice as high in the Northern Territory compared with any other state—17 per 1,000—followed by 8.0 per 1,000 in Western Australia (Table D2.10.36).
+By state and territory, the rates of non-fatal hospitalisation for family violence-related assaults were at least twice as high in the Northern Territory compared with any other state (1,902 per 100,000 population), followed by 666 per 100,000 in Western Australia (Table D2.10.36).